A 2:1 Honours degree in Physics or a related subject.

 - Physics and Astronomy at the University of Glasgow is ranked 3rd in Scotland (Complete University Guide 2017).

-- You will gain theoretical, experimental and computational skills necessary to analyse and solve advanced physics problems relevant to the theme of Nuclear Technology, providing an excellent foundation for a career of scientific leadership.
+- You will gain the theoretical, observational and computational skills necessary to analyse and solve advanced astrophysics problems, providing you with an excellent foundation for a career of scientific leadership in academia or industry.

 - You will benefit from direct contact with our group of international experts who will teach you cutting-edge physics and supervise your projects.